mdasyg/smartthermostat/README.md

 # Smart Control

-'Smart Control' is a project it's creation started for the purposes of my thesis, with the title 'Design and implementation of the infrastructure of an intelligent ecological house'
+'Smart Control' is a project its creation started for the purposes of my thesis, with the title 'Design and implementation of the infrastructure of an intelligent ecological house'

 # Requirements